Comprehending Python 3's "1000000000000000 in range(1000000000000001)" for Efficiency

 print(1000000000000000 in my_crappy_range(1000000000000001))

-Why Python's Range Object is Extremely Fast
+Why is Python's Range Object really fast?

 C